lekhrajdinkar/02-spring/k8s/03_Component_miniKube.md

 ## A. Components:
 - https://kubernetes.io/docs/concepts/overview/components/
-- `Pods`: The smallest deployable units in Kubernetes that you create and manage.
--  `Services`: Abstract a set of pods and provide a consistent way to access them, even if the individual pods' IP addresses change.
--  `Nodes`:
-  - The worker machines in the Kubernetes cluster, which can run multiple pods.
-  - typically runs on a separate virtual machine (VM), but this is not a strict requirement.
-  - in AWS, each node is  seperate  VM for isolation.
-  - VMs can be easily resized, moved, or replicated,
-  - contains: kubelet, kube-proxy, container-runtime.

-- hierarchy :
+- - hierarchy :
   - `cluster` --> `node` --> `pod`,IP,workloads,posSpecYml/Json
   - `container` --> `app`

+- `Pods`:
+  - The smallest deployable units in Kubernetes that you create and manage.
   - pod/node talk to each other using `Service` (has DNS).

 - `Replica Set`:
   - one pod goes down another comes up from replica set.
   - ensures certain no. of pod running at specific time at all the time.
   - uses selectors(label query)
   - scale in/out replica count : `horizontal scale`.
+  - span with cluster.
   - Self-Healing:
     - If any of the pods managed by a ReplicaSet are deleted or fail, the ReplicaSet controller will create new ones to maintain the desired number of replicas.

 - `Deployment Object`
-  - for ReplicaSet (pods)
-  - higher-level concept that manages ReplicaSets and updates on pods in declarative way:
+  - higher-level concept that manages ReplicaSets + `updates on pods`/rollup/rollback.

+- `scheduler`
+  - decides which node, a pod is assigned to.

-    - command/cli
+- `Services`:
+  - Abstract a set of pods and provide a consistent way to access them, even if the individual pods' IP addresses change.

-    - yml file.
+- `Nodes`:
+  - The worker machines in the Kubernetes cluster, which can run multiple pods.
+  - typically runs on a separate virtual machine (VM), but this is not a strict requirement.
+  - in AWS, each node is  seperate  VM for isolation.
+  - VMs can be easily resized, moved, or replicated,
+  - contains: kubelet, kube-proxy, container-runtime.

 - `Secret`:
   - Store DB config, password, etc outside SB app. then we dont need to build it again.
   - encrypted text, outside pod

 - `Config map` : Plain text, outside pod.

 - `ETCD` :
   - key-Value database/store,
   - 1MB max of a value.